 The documents chaos.
-Although it does not happen often, one terrible mistake that nervousness can cause is that you mess up with the documents to bring.
-It wouldn’t be the first time that someone arrives to the Embassy and realizes that he doesn’t have his passport.
-To avoid this, double check all your documents the day before your interview, put them all together in a fully closed folder (do not use plastic sleeves only, the picture can slide off!) and have it ready to go for the next day.
+Although it does not happen often, one terrible mistake that nervousness can cause is that you mess up with the documents you need to bring.
+It wouldn’t be the first time that someone arrives to the Embassy and realizes that they don’t have their passport.
+To avoid this, double check all your documents the day before your interview, put them all together in a fully sealed folder (do not use plastic sleeves because the picture can slide out!) and have it ready to go for the next day.
 You should have:

 - Your passport!

 - A picture (be careful!
 The standard size in US probably will be different from the one to your country.
 Double check you have a 5cmx5cm color picture with white background, and follow the instructions of the website about outfit and religious symbols).

 - Confirmation page of your DS-160 (which you previously filled out and submitted on-line)

 - DS2019 signed by the sponsor

 - DS7002 Training Plan signed by the sponsor